som1sezhi/notitg-pages/docs/shader-variables.md

 - `position`: The position of this point in local space.
 - `normal`: The normal vector at this point, in view space.
 Not normalized.
 - `color`: The vertex color, often set via `Actor:diffuse()` and friends.
 - `textureCoord`: The texture coordinates at this point.
-This can be plugged into `texture2D()` directly.
+These coordinates are suitable for plugging into `texture2D()` directly.
 - `imageCoord`: The image coordinates at this point.

 For more info on `textureCoord` vs. `imageCoord`, see [Texture padding](texture-padding).